Lee's Rapid Deconstruction

-Lee's Rapid Deconstruction (or LRD) is a level 5 Earth Magic spell which causes walls and some monsters to explode into a cloud of shrapnel, tearing up nearby enemies dealing heavy damage to the target (if it's a monster).
-It has smite-targeting and is exceptional in that it allows you to attack enemies hidden from your field of vision.
+Lee's Rapid Deconstruction (or LRD) is a level 5 Earth Magic spell which causes walls and certain monsters to spew shrapnel, damaging nearby enemies and the target itself, if it is a monster.
+It has smite-targeting and can be used to attack enemies hidden from your field of vision.

 - Monsters made of bone: generic skeletons, skeletal warriors, ancient champions, bone dragons, revenants, flying skulls, curse skulls, Murray

-- Monsters made of rock and stone: earth elementals, gargoyles, rockslimes, ushabtiu, most other statues.
+- Monsters made of rock and stone: earth elementals, gargoyles, rockslimes, ushabtiu, most other statues

-- Monsters made of ice: ice beasts, ice statues, simulacra, but not ice devils or ice fiends.
+- Monsters made of ice: ice beasts, ice statues, simulacra, narguns, blocks of ice (but not ice devils or ice fiends)

 - Monsters made of crystal: orange crystal statues, obsidian statues, crystal guardians, crystal echidnas, Roxanne

-- Monsters made of metal: iron golems, iron elementals, war gargoyles, but not iron imps, rust devils, or iron dragons.
+- Monsters made of metal: peacekeepers, war gargoyles, iron golems, iron elementals (but not iron imps, rust devils, or iron dragons)

-- Monsters or players that have been petrified.
+- Monsters or players that have been petrified or are currently petrifying

-Assuming the target was a viable wall or Dungeon feature, the spell then causes an explosion of shrapnel against everything in its range (including yourself!).
-The range of this explosion varies based on target.
+Assuming the target was a viable wall or dungeon feature, the spell then causes an explosion of shrapnel that strikes everything in range (including yourself and your allies!).
+The range of this explosion varies based on the target (see below).
 Viable monsters hit by LRD will create a similar burst of shrapnel with range and damage determined by the monster's material.